-The next group of models allow the frequency of price change to be determined by the agent's need to change prices, rather than according to a strict and exogenous schedule.
+The third model allows the frequency of price change to be determined by the agent's need to change prices, rather than according to a strict and exogenous schedule.
 In the Caplin-Spulber model, agents adjust prices when the gap between their existing price and their optimal price becomes large enough.
 While Romer does not present all of the underlying logic to justify this behavior, he does use this model to show that money can be neutral under sticky prices.
-The Danziger-Golosov-Lucas model builds on the idea of state-dependent pricing to consider a setting in which firms experience monetary shocks and shocks to their individual demand curves, as in the Lucas model of the previous chapter.